ehmatthes/django-simple-deploy/docs/fly_io/quick_start.md

 ## Automated deployment

 If you want, you can automate this entire process.
-This involves just four steps:
+This involves just three steps:

 ```
 $ pip install django-simple-deploy
 # Add `simple_deploy` to INSTALLED_APPS in settings.py.
-$ git commit -am "Added simple_deploy to INSTALLED_APPS."
 $ python manage.py simple_deploy --platform fly_io --automate-all
 ```